Antergos/antergos-iso/README.md

  - Create a symlink to your working directory and call it `/start`
  - Build the iso (run the command inside the config/antergos directory): `sudo ./build.sh build dual`

+/start and /out are defaults.
+You can change it passing the desired directories as parameters to build.sh